rolowilde/pickpcparts/README.md

 - applying language from 'accept-language' header if session cookie unset
 - having a GET only REST API for /build/ and /build/<id> route
-- fetching data from a third-party API on the client side
+- fetching data from a third-party API and caching it on the server side

 Live instance: https://ppp.rolowil.de/